sirarsalih/sirarsalih.github.io/_posts/2018-01-30-fetching-an-installed-certificate-programmatically-from-the-windows-local-machine-store.md

 }
 ```

-We first fetch all the local machine certificates, then we loop through them and fetch the certificate that we're looking for using the <code>friendly name</code>.
+We first fetch all the local machine certificates, then we loop through them and fetch the certificate that we're looking for using the friendly name.

-But where can you find the <code>friendly name</code> of the certificate you may ask.
+But where can you find the friendly name of the certificate you may ask.
 It's pretty straightforward, click on <b>Start</b> on Windows then type <b>Run</b> and click on it:

 [<img src="{{ site.url }}/public/img/run_1.png">]({{ site.url }}/public/img/run_1.png)